mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-09 -- Rep. Darren Soto (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-09)
 ### Committees
-Darren Soto is the #30 Republican on the House Committee on Energy and Commerce
+Darren Soto is the #30 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```